 Let’s start with the online resources.
 The National Eating Disorder Association (NEDA) has a wealth of resources for people who struggle with eating disorders.
 Beyond the information on their website, the NEDA runs an Information and Referral Helpline through which you can connect with staff members who can help you find treatment programs, support groups, and other information specific to your situation.
 NEDA also allows you to search for treatment services with sliding scale payment options and runs an interactive website just for teens.

 Other affordable options for treatment are training institutes accredited by the American Psychoanalytic Association.
 These institutes allow people to receive psychotherapy from therapists in training.
 This treatment comes with a low price tag, sometimes only $10 to $15 per session, or is priced on a sliding scale basis.
-If you are a student at Columbia, contact Counseling and Psychological Services (Morningside) or Mental Health Services (CUMC) to make an appointment with a therapist.

 As far as the issue of weight gain goes, working with a professional, in addition to figuring out the underlying reasons behind your overeating, will help you become more comfortable with your body.
 Restrictive dieting is usually not the best approach, as it can be an unhealthy and ineffective method of losing weight.
 Finally, eating healthfully, exercising regularly, and getting enough sleep are great first steps and will positively complement other treatments such as therapy.